Care for Congestive Heart Failure

 We are here to help with symptom management, too.
 Lifestyle changes may help improve the side effects of congestive heart failure and your Amada caregiver can help with that.
 Our caring team can help senior clients ensure that the treatment plan prescribed by their cardiologist is being followed.
 We can also help seniors stay active or let them know when it is time to put their feet up for a rest.

 The American Heart Association describes congestive heart failure as “a type of heart failure which requires seeking timely medical attention.”
 Signs of this type of heart failure include swelling or edema.
 This commonly occurs in the legs and ankles, but it can happen in other parts of the body, too.
 Fluid can collect in the lungs and interfere with breathing, which in turn causes shortness of breath and in some cases respiratory distress.

 Amada caregivers are trained to offer in-home care services for heart failure patients.
 In addition to assisting with activities of daily living (ADLs) and ensuring a good quality of life, our care team can identify the signs of side effects or symptoms of heart failure.
 They can alert family members and help clients get medical care.

 CHF symptoms that Amada caregivers are trained to watch for:

-• Sudden or steady weight gain (for example, 2-3 pounds in 24 hours or 5 pounds in more than 1 week) that points to the body retaining fluid.
+- Sudden or steady weight gain (for example, 2-3 pounds in 24 hours or 5 pounds in more than 1 week) that points to fluid retention.

-• Weakness or extreme fatigue that suggest the heart isn’t pumping effectively and not enough oxygen-rich blood isn’t getting to the senior’s body to meet energy demands.
+- Weakness or extreme fatigue that suggest the heart isn’t pumping effectively and not enough blood is getting to the senior’s body to meet energy demands.